In a perfect world, your web pages would rank on Google’s #1 page for every keyword.

-- Find a lot more open and hidden information based on keyword.
+- Find a lot more open and hidden information based on keywords.

-Before I start writing any article, I don’t forget to do a competitor analysis campaign to get answers to above questions and especially how easy it is to rank on Google.
-Because it is a waste of time to target high competitive keywords such as attorney unless your website is high authoritative.
+Before I start writing any article, I don’t forget to do a competitor analysis campaign to get answers to the above questions and especially how easy it is to rank on Google because it is a waste of time to target high competitive keywords such as attorney unless your website is high authoritative.

 Find New Opportunities

-Using a good SERP keyword checker does not only give you more information about keyword and competition but also provide a space to look for new opportunities.
+Using a good SERP keyword checker gives you more information about keyword and competition and provides a space to look for new opportunities.

 You just want to optimize your web page for those hidden gems of keywords.